ecrane314/irrigation-nation/README.md

 `0 7 * * * /usr/bin/python3 /home/pi/irrigation-nation/operate_pump.py 120 > /home/pi/log.out` Will run each morning at 7am.

+Set system clock of device so that Cron works as expected.
+On Raspberry Pi, use `sudo system-config` then localization and set time zone.
+On generic linux, this can be done with `sudo timedatectl show-timezones` and `sudo timedatectl set-timezone <TIMEZONE>``

 ### Additional Credit
 With inspiration from https://www.hackster.io/ben-eagan/raspberry-pi-automated-plant-watering-with-website-8af2dc
 > specifically, the inclusion of flask-based front end